-Although we couldn't explore these theories further, they helped us to make sense of our paradox mirror quite differently, seeing clear parallels with current development sector attitudes which try to control external processes and require simplistic analysis, measurable IKM: Working with Change January 2012 16
+Although we couldn't explore these theories further, they us to make sense of paradox mirror quite differently, seeing parallels with current development sector attitudes which try to external processes require simplistic analysis, measurable But we could also see the opposite was not alternative.
+The intuitive, embodied, experiential side of practice has been undervalued in this rational, analytical context.
+But it does provide us with information or approaches for